-Active Living Research and Healthy Eating Research support research to identify and evaluate policies and environmental approaches that have the potential to reverse the nation's rising levels of childhood obesity, especially among children at highest risk for obesity.
-The overall aim of both of these programs is to provide key decision- and policy-makers with evidence to guide effective action to reverse the rise in childhood obesity.
+Active Living Research and Healthy Eating Research support research to identify and evaluate policies and environmental approaches that have the potential to prevent and reduce childhood obesity, especially among children at highest risk.
+The overall aim of both of these programs is to provide key decision- and policy-makers with evidence to guide effective action to reverse the childhood obesity epidemic.

-States and communities across the country are adopting or modifying policies and creating environmental changes in different settings to address the epidemic.
+States and communities across the country are adopting or modifying policies and creating environmental changes in different settings to address childhood obesity.
 For example, an increasing number of states and communities are taking action to enhance school nutrition and physical education standards; improve crosswalks, bikeways and access to safe places to play; introduce menu-labeling requirements for restaurants; and improve access to supermarkets and nutritious foods in urban and rural areas.
-Changes in national policies and regulations also affect children's food and physical activity environments (e.g., WIC food supplements and federal funding for pedestrian and cycling infrastructure), and the impact of these changes could be studied at the national, state, community and/or institutional level.
+Changes in national policies and regulations also are affecting children's food and physical activity environments (e.g., WIC food supplements and federal funding for pedestrian and cycling infrastructure), and the impact of these changes could be studied at the national, state, community and/or institutional level.

-Because childhood obesity is a major threat to the lifelong health of children across the nation, it is important to learn as much as possible about the impact of these initiatives, and to act as quickly as possible to identify the most promising and effective strategies.
+Because childhood obesity is a major threat to the lifelong health of children across the nation, it is important to learn as much as possible about the impact of these initiatives, and to act as quickly as possible to identify the most promising and effective strategies for addressing the epidemic.
 Results of evaluations can inform policy debates for local, state and national action.

 The annual solicitations and funding cycles of Active Living Research and Healthy Eating Research involve a seven- to nine-month period between proposal submission and the start of funding.
 While those solicitations serve an important purpose, they do not address the need for timely studies on emerging or anticipated changes in policies or environments.
-This call for proposals (CFP) for rapid-response grants is an attempt to address the specific need to support critical research that must be conducted during a short window of opportunity.
+This CFP for rapid-response grants is an attempt to address the specific need to support critical research that can only be conducted during a short window of opportunity.

 The objective of this CFP is to support time-sensitive, opportunistic studies to evaluate natural experiments that occur when important policy and environmental changes take place in real-world environments.
-The studies funded under this CFP are expected to accelerate our progress toward policy and environmental strategies for reversing the rise in childhood obesity.
+The studies funded under this CFP are expected to accelerate our progress toward policy and environmental strategies to prevent and reduce childhood obesity.

-Letters of intent for the rapid-response grants may be submitted at any time, and invited proposals, if awarded, may begin within 12-14 weeks after submission of the full proposal (see How to Apply).
+Letters of intent for the rapid-response grants may be submitted at any time until July 17, 2009, at 5 p.m.
+ET.
+Select applicants will be invited to submit a full proposal within two weeks of submission of the letter of intent.
+Funding may be initiated as early as October 1, 2009, or January 15, 2010, respectively (see How to Apply).
 Research studies may focus on one or both sides of the energy balance equation-on physical activity (including sedentary behavior), healthy eating or both.

-Studies that are not urgent and time-sensitive are not eligible to receive grants under this CFP.
-It is the responsibility of the applicant to clearly demonstrate why the proposed study needs to be funded, conducted and completed on an urgent or time-sensitive basis.
+Studies that are not urgent and time-sensitive are not eligible under this CFP.
+It is the responsibility of the applicant to clearly demonstrate why the proposed study needs to be funded, conducted and completed on an urgent and time-sensitive basis.
 Letters of intent and proposals must: 1) define the window of opportunity to conduct the research; 2) explain why the window is limited by time and why the usual award cycles for Active Living Research and Healthy Eating Research would not be suitable; and 3) outline the relevance of the research to a specific policy or environmental change.